ebeneditos/Hack-Health-App/index.md

 ## Awards

-The solution was awarde with the *"Award for the Best Technical Solution"*, 1st prize of the Hackathon, rewarding the components of the group with tickets to the Strata Conference held in London in May 2017.
+The solution was awarde with the *"Award for the Best Technical Solution"*, the 1st prize of the Hackathon.
+The components of the group where rewarded with tickets to the Strata Conference held in London in May 2017.

 <blockquote class="twitter-tweet" data-lang="ca"><p lang="es" dir="ltr">Premio a la mejor solución técnica para <a href="https://twitter.com/ebeneditos">@ebeneditos</a> que ganan una entrada a la Strata Conference <a href="https://twitter.com/strataconf">@strataconf</a> <a href="https://twitter.com/hashtag/hackhealth?src=hash">#hackhealth</a> <a href="https://twitter.com/Orbital40">@Orbital40</a> <a href="https://t.co/Dst22rIJZQ">pic.twitter.com/Dst22rIJZQ</a></p>&mdash; Synergic Partners (@synergicpartner) <a href="https://twitter.com/synergicpartner/status/802584705098989568">26 de novembre de 2016</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Media

 The competition was also covered by the local media.
-The following [article](http://www.diarideterrassa.es/economia/2016/12/02/hackhealth-premia-ideas-mejoran-calidad-vida/43961.html) was written by *El Diari de Terrassa*:
+The following article was written by *El Diari de Terrassa*:

 **Hack&Health rewards ideas that improve the quality of life**